Seminar-TextTalk/GroupProject/README.md

 User can send voice messages
 User can send contact information via phonebook
 User can send location
-User can reset password if forgotten
+User can reset password if forgotten [X]
 User can search through text messages

 2. Screen Archetypes
 Registration Screen
 User can register for an account [X]

 Login Screen
-User can sign in after account registration [X] Creation
+User can sign in after account registration [X]

-User can send pictures via gallery or camera
+Creation
-User can send a text message consisting of a 500-word limit Profile
+User can send a text message consisting of a 500-word limit [X]

+Profile
-User can create and view recipient’s contact information via phonebook User can create and view their contact information via phonebook User can update contact information via phonebook Stream
+User can create and view recipient’s contact information via phonebook [X] User can create and view their contact information via phonebook [X]

+Stream
-User can view and scroll through text messages from different contacts
+User can view and scroll through text messages from different contacts [X]

 3. Navigation
 Tab Navigation (Tab to Screen)